RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/social_media_economic_networks.md

    the _default_ type of interaction; just as now, most feed items between friends would not be monetized.
 But some people could offer content for sale to the public as well as for free.

 3. Would you have to sign in on every device to be billed correctly?
-As long as you connect to _your site_ and view content through that interface, the content creators have a way to get paid--your site would pay them directly through microtransactions.
+Yes, but you'd just need to sign in to your own site.
+   As long as you view content through that interface, the content creators have a way to get paid--your site would pay them directly through microtransactions.
 You could connect to your site any way you want--on your phone, on your laptop, a set-top box.
 Doesn't matter.

 What starts to become apparent is how _different_ the market might look to someone who has their own services on the network, acting directly in their own interest[^8].
-More and more of the tiny intrusions on one's personal life online would start to look like robocalls--automated, unwelcome, and unnecessary.
+More and more of the tiny intrusions on one's personal life online would start to look like robocalls--unhuman, unwelcome, and unnecessary.
 Another side effect of this structure might be fewer stores of aggregated data about individuals[^9].

 So what would it take to make that happen?
 I suspect that a network-hosted peer-to-peer system that was profitable for artists and small craftspeople